kcrca/pynecraft/docs/index.rst

     The functions, classes, and constants for writing minecraft commands in python.
 These will generate strings that are the minecraft commands.

-``functions``
-    Support for grouping commands into functions, folders of functions, and the top-level data pack.

 ``simpler``
     Simplification classes and functions.
 Anything done here could